gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 was a trick, of course, and oh, the crowd laughed when his opponent fell for it.

 "Answer at your window."
 What do you wear for your first after-hours suitor?
-I couldn't dress up---my aunt watched me like a hawk, so I daren't do anything out of the ordinary.
+I couldn't dress up—my aunt watched me like a hawk, so I daren't do anything out of the ordinary.
 And besides, dressing *up* wasn't the point, was it?

 In the end, I put on the simple sleeveless shift that I wore in the steam baths